subugoe/typo3-pazpar2/README.markdown

 The search forms provided by pazpar2 use the following search keys which must be set up in the pazpar2 service:

 * `term` - for default search
-* `fulltext` - for fulltext/toc search (use same as term if not available)
+* `fulltext` - for fulltext/toc search (use same as term if not available) [optional]
 * `title`
-* `journal` - for journal title search
+* `journal` - for journal title search [optional]
 * `person`
 * `date`
 * `nel` - month index required by pazpar2 Neuerwerbungen only (required format: `YYYYMM`)
-* `subject`
+* `subject` [optional]

 ### Sorting ###
-The standard configuration requires the pazpar2 service to support sorting by the metadata fields:
+The standard configuration requires the pazpar2 service to support sorting by the metadata fields `date`.
+It can be reconfigured using the `sortOrder` TypoScript setting.

-* `date`
-* `author`
-* `title`
-* `title-number-section`

-This can be reconfigured using the `sortOrder` TypoScript setting if the pazpar2 server is not configured to support all of these fields.
+For example – if you have those fields set up in your metadata configuration – you get better results by using `date`, `author`, `title`, `title-number-section` using the TypoScript setup:

+		plugin.tx_pazpar2.settings.sortOrder {
+			1.fieldName = date
+			1.direction = descending
+			2.fieldName = author
+			2.direction = ascending
+			3.fieldName = title
+			3.direction = ascending
+			4.fieldName = title-number-section
+			4.direction = ascending
+		}

 ### Metadata format ###
 The metadata expected by the extension to display results are based on the metadata fields created by Indexdata’s powerful [tmarc.xsl](http://git.indexdata.com/?p=pazpar2.git;a=blob_plain;f=etc/tmarc.xsl;hb=HEAD) style file for extracting information from Marc records.
 A few additions and changes to the standard output of that stylesheet have been made to improve the display quality.